paolofalcoruegg/pfr/_projects/air.md

 ![](/images/air/hero.jpg)

 Air is made from brass, a beautiful material with excellent technical properties.
 It neither corrodes in a bathroom setting nor does it fatigue from changing the cartridges.
 With regards to sustainability, brass is widely recycled and could be sourced from industry offcuts.
 A Life Cycle Assessment revealed that the projected environmental impact of Air would be **approximately 80% lower (with respect to CO2 and embodied energy) than the benchmarked product** (Shaveclub UK 'Handlebar').

-**Note: This project has been awarded the *Design Engineering Innovation Reward* by my the Dyson School of Design Engineering :)**